Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 The key to adopting any new skill is to follow an effective method with as much awareness and gentle focus as possible.

-So for this exercise, place your full attention on the process of breathing while keeping the qualities of proper breathing we discuss in the back of your mind.
+For this exercise, focus your full attention on the breathing process, keeping in mind the qualities of proper breathing we discussed.

 The very process of observing your breathing without trying to change anything can often quiet your mind.